 Windows are usually the coldest surfaces in a room, especially overnight.
 As outdoor temperatures drop, the glass cools faster than walls or furniture.
 The effectiveness of window insulation and the condition of window panes can influence how quickly windows cool and how much condensation appears.

 When warm, humid indoor air comes into contact with this cooler glass, it releases moisture in the form of condensation.
 This process happens silently and gradually throughout the night.
+Windows reveal what the air has been holding – they act as moisture indicators rather than proof of extreme humidity.

 The Role of Temperature Drops During Sleep

 Nighttime temperature drops play a major role in morning condensation.
 As indoor air cools, it can hold less moisture.
 Reduced air flow at night allows air temperature near the windows to drop more quickly, increasing the risk of condensation.

 The excess moisture has to go somewhere.
 Glass surfaces cool quickly, becoming the primary location where moisture settles.
 Even small temperature differences are enough to trigger condensation when humidity is elevated.
+This is why condensation often appears suddenly in the morning rather than gradually.

-Types of Condensation
+Types of Window Condensation

 A third type is condensation between glass panes, which signals a problem with the window itself.
 If you notice moisture trapped between the panes, it means the window seal has failed, allowing air and moisture to get inside.
 This type of condensation can’t be wiped away and often requires window repair or replacement.